Tourism

 Melbourne

 The spirit of Ned Kelly is alive and well in and around Melbourne.
-With a range of permanent displays, exhibitions, and landmarks, evidence on the life of the Kellys can be found at St Francis Church where Ned\'s parents married; the State Library of Victoria which holds his armour and the Jerilderie Letter; the Old Melbourne Gaol where Ned was hanged; and the Victorian Police Museum with their confiscated Steve Hart and Dan Kelly suits of armour which are on display like war trophies.
-Ned\'s influence is also felt in Melbourne\'s inner suburbs including Parkville\'s Melbourne Cemetery where characters like Judge Redmond Barry are dead and buried; Coburg\'s Pentridge Prison which until recently house Ned\'s bodily remains; and Williamstown where Ned served time on the prison hulk Success.
-All contribute their own piece of the story which culminates in the greater history of Ned Kelly.
-Link: Visit Melbourne
+With a range of permanent displays, exhibitions, and landmarks, evidence on the life of the Kellys can be found at St Francis Church, where Ned's parents married; the State Library of Victoria, which holds his armour and the Jerilderie Letter; the Old Melbourne Gaol where Ned was hanged; and the Victorian Police Museum with their confiscated Steve Hart and Dan Kelly suits of armour which are on display like war trophies.
+Ned\'s influence is also felt in Melbourne's inner suburbs, including Parkville's Melbourne Cemetery, where characters like Judge Redmond Barry are dead and buried; Coburg's Pentridge Prison, which until recently housed Ned's bodily remains; and Williamstown, where Ned served time on the prison hulk 'Success'.

 The spirit of Ned Kelly is alive and well in and around Melbourne.
-With a range of permanent displays, exhibitions, and landmarks, evidence on the life of the Kellys can be found at St Francis Church where Ned\’s parents married; the State Library of Victoria which holds his armour and the Jerilderie Letter; the Old Melbourne Gaol where Ned was hanged; and the Victorian Police Museum with their confiscated Steve Hart and Dan Kelly suits of armour which are on display like war trophies.
-Ned\’s influence is also felt in Melbourne\’s inner suburbs including Parkville\’s Melbourne Cemetery where characters like Judge Redmond Barry are dead and buried; Coburg\’s Pentridge Prison which until recently house Ned\’s bodily remains; and Williamstown where Ned served time on the prison hulk Success.
-All contribute their own piece of the story which culminates in the greater history of Ned Kelly.
+With a range of permanent displays, exhibitions, and landmarks, evidence on the life of the Kellys can be found at St Francis Church, where Ned’s parents married; the State Library of Victoria, which holds his armour and the Jerilderie Letter; the Old Melbourne Gaol where Ned was hanged; and the Victorian Police Museum with their confiscated Steve Hart and Dan Kelly suits of armour which are on display like war trophies.
+Ned\’s influence is also felt in Melbourne’s inner suburbs, including Parkville’s Melbourne Cemetery, where characters like Judge Redmond Barry are dead and buried; Coburg’s Pentridge Prison, which until recently housed Ned’s bodily remains; and Williamstown, where Ned served time on the prison hulk ‘Success’.